 Therefore, the solution described in clause 5.1.3.4.1 is a feasible solution.

-5.1.4 ML entity re-training
+5.1.4 ML model re-training

 5.1.4.1 Description

-A trained ML entity is to support a specific type of inference.
-To improve the performance of the ML entity for conducting the same type of inference, the ML entity needs to be re-trained in the situation when e.g. the inference performance degrades or when the ML entity running context changes.
+A trained ML model is to support a specific type of inference.
+To improve the performance of the ML model for conducting the same type of inference, the ML model needs to be re-trained in the situation when e.g. the inference performance degrades or when the ML model running context changes.

-The ML entity re-training refers to the process of re-training the ML entity using new training data to make the ML entity to be more adaptive to the new data pattern, without changing the type of inference (i.e. the types of inference input and output).After a successful re-training, a new version of ML entity is generated with the ability to make the same type of inference as the old ML entity.
+The ML model re-training refers to the process of re-training the ML model using new training data to make the ML model to be more adaptive to the new data pattern, without changing the type of inference (i.e. the types of inference input and output).After a successful re-training, a new version of ML model is generated with the ability to make the same type of inference as the old ML model.

 5.1.4.2 Use cases

-5.1.4.2.1 Producer-initiated threshold-based ML entity re-training
+5.1.4.2.1 Producer-initiated threshold-based ML model re-training

-The performance of the ML entity depends on the degree of commonality of the distribution of the data used for training in comparison to the distribution of the data used for inference.
+The performance of the ML model depends on the degree of commonality of the distribution of the data used for training in comparison to the distribution of the data used for inference.
 Typically, the model performance would be good only for a limited period after deployment.
 This is because the chances of the distributions of the data used for training and the samples picked for inference are the same.
 As the time progresses, the distribution of the network data might change as compared to the distribution of the training data.
-In such scenarios, the performance of the ML entity degrades over time.
+In such scenarios, the performance of the ML model degrades over time.
 Hence there is a need for monitoring the performance of the network using counters and thresholds, such as PMs, KPIs alarms etc., and use this information in the ML training producer to decide on the re-training.

-5.1.4.2.2 Efficient ML entity re-training
+5.1.4.2.2 Efficient ML model re-training

-During inference phase of ML entity, a lot of potentially new data samples are processed and some of them are useful for a re-training and should therefore be labelled and added to the training set.
+During inference phase of ML model, a lot of potentially new data samples are processed and some of them are useful for a re-training and should therefore be labelled and added to the training set.
 However, using all inference data samples for re-training generates a need for high effort and resources for data labelling, data provision (signalling) and model training, and this effort is not feasible in environments with limited resources.

 In the case that re-training/model adaptation is performed at the entity under the conditions of low processing power and/or limited energy consumption, then the amount of data used for re-training and the time needed for model to converge towards maximum performance is critical and therefore need to be minimized.